 Avoiding Scams When Looking for Scholarships

-Unfortunately, some individuals or companies find students and parents in need of ways to pay for college as easy targets for scholarship scams.
-The Federal Trade Commission cautions students in search of scholarships to be wary of any individual or organization that asks for money by claiming any of the following:
+Unfortunately, some individuals or companies find students and parents searching for ways to pay for college as easy targets for scholarship scams.
+The Federal Trade Commission (FTC) cautions students in search of scholarships to be wary of any individual or organization that asks for money by claiming any of the following:

-The Federal Trade Commission, U.S. Department of Education, and Office of Inspector General have excellent information regarding financial aid scams and warning signs.
-More information cbe found at:
+The FTC, the U.S. Department of Education and the Office of the Inspector General have excellent information regarding financial aid scams and warning signs.
+More information can be found at: